Terminal welcoming accompanied and unaccompanied traffic transshipped onto double-deck ferries.

 Ship mooring is performed by Boulogne Calais Port.

-The ferry terminal is directly accessible from the A16 and A26 motorways and via municipal roads.
+The ferry terminal is accessible directly from the A16 and A26 motorways as well as via the municipal road system (port ring road).

 Onshore equipment and organisation of traffic in the port